schkovich/async-tcp/docs/README.md

 This example serves as a proof-of-concept demonstrating how to replace boost::asio functionality in an embedded context
 using:

-- AsyncTcpClient for network operations (replacing boost networking)
+- TcpClient for network operations (replacing boost networking)
 - Pico SDK's async_context for event handling (replacing boost event loop)
 - EventBridge pattern for handling network events.
 - SyncBridge pattern for thread-safe resource access.